 If coming from Custer, head north on SD-89 about 6 miles to the 89/87 junction.
-Go left onto SD-87 and about another mile to the pullout, on your left.
+Go left onto SD-87 a little less than a mile to the pullout, on your left.

 If coming from the US-16/SD-87 junction (i.e. from the Crazy Horse and Rushmore Monuments), go south on SD-87 about 5 miles to the pullout.
 Steep switchbacks occur at about 3.5 miles, and the short tunnel is passed at about 4.5 miles.